ayesharustgi-delphix/mongo-plugin/docs/docs/Discovery.md

 Prerequisites
 -------------

-- Install delphix engine 5.3.x and above
+- Install delphix engine 6.0.7.x and above
 - Install mongo binaries on staging and target servers
 - Installation of the mongoDB Plugin is required before the discovery
-- Environment variable `$MONGO_PATH ` should be set on staging/target host, which contains binary path of mongo
+- Environment variable `$MONGO_PATH ` should be set on staging/target host using `$HOME/.setDelphixMongoEnv` and `MONGO_REPO_CFGFILE `, which contains binary path of mongo using below procedure.

 Mongo Binaries Discovery
 ------------------------